Akshay-ch-dj/Usedbrains-E-market-project/Docs/docker_essentials.md

       db:
           image: postgres:12-alpine        # Using the postgres alpine image
           volumes:
-              - postgres_data:/var/lib/postgresql/data/   # directory to store tables
+              - postgres_data:/var/lib/postgresql/data/   # map(named vol) directory to store tables
           ports:
               - "5432:5432"  # default postgres port mapped.
           environment:   # For the use of postgres, login